kcentric/deep_nlp_on_sf_literature/README.md

   - You might also model the "essence" of your corpus in another way altogether (for example, using sentiment analysis rather than NER).
 - We shall be using time-series analysis etc. to model the interplay of the concepts and tech-terms mentioned in the corpus.
 Our custom-NER output gives us a lot of leeway to examine the concepts that drive the SF corpus.
 Besides getting insights about how SF concepts change/evolve over the corpus, we might also get insights on how those concepts changed/evolved in actual real-world progression through the 20th century.
 (For example, if concepts do change over the corpus, that might simultaneously be a sign that the corpus itself represents stories that were written in a linear progression through time in the 20th century) This is likely because I am already aware that the corpus begins with the first issue of [the 'IF' magazine](https://gizmodo.com/the-entire-run-of-if-magazine-is-now-freely-available-o-1761691317) and several later texts are chronologically-later issues of the same magazine.
 However, after we're done with 'IF' magazine's issues, the text contains [Galaxy Magazine](https://www.theverge.com/2017/7/14/15970710/galaxy-science-fiction-magazine-online-free-reading-archive)'s early issues, which might reset our clock.
 - A final `main.py` file will be created which will contain code to visualize our results.
 This shall complete the project. -->

-For more about me, see my [Linkedin profile](https://www.linkedin.com/in/krishnatripathi070/).